Yield: 1 butterfly pea flower bundt cake // Total Time: 2 hr. // Disclaimer: This post includes affiliate links. // Recipe updated 11/19/23.

 - Butter: slice the butter into 1 tbsp. slices and place them flat on a plate.
 Microwave in 5-second intervals until the butter is soft to the touch, but not melting.

-- Buttermilk: microwave in 5-second intervals until it is no longer cold, but is not warm (room temp!)
+- Sour cream & milk: microwave in 5-second intervals until it is no longer cold, but is not warm (room temp!)

-- Things like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
+Baked goods, especially bundt cakes, like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
 Start checking at 40 minutes with a toothpick.
-If the toothpick comes out wet, check again in 5 minutes and so on, until the toothpick comes out with just a few moist crumbs
+If the toothpick comes out wet, check again in 5 minutes and so on, until the toothpick comes out with just a few moist crumbs.

 All purpose flour: gives the cake structure.